How Information Technology Outsourcing Impacts the Economy

 Even though China and India are growing quickly, the authors find that the world is not flat yet.
 It will take a long time for them to "catch up" to the Western world, despite the growth in Bangalore and Shanghai.

 The strength of U.S. companies are due to the open environment that allows innovators, technologies, and organizational forms to emerge and compete.
 This encourages productivity and reduces stagnation.
 This is a result of venture capital, connections between a product's research and its end users, and flexible labor markets.
-To remain competitive, the U.S. needs to foster this environment, and not focus on protectionism and tax penalties that inhibit it.
+To remain competitive, the United States needs to foster this environment and not focus on protectionism and tax penalties that inhibit it.

 Tech Outsourcing Is Slowing Down

 Between 2016 and 2021, tech outsourcing will grow 8 percent a year.
-That's about half its annual growth rate of 15 percent between 2010 and 2015, according to IDC.
+That's about half its annual growth rate of 15 percent between 2010 and 2015, according to the International Data Corporation.

 One reason is because U.S. wages are becoming more competitive.
-For example, an American software developer said domestic workers cost five to seven time as much as Indian workers 10 years ago.
+For example, an American software developer said domestic workers cost five to seven times as much as Indian workers 10 years ago.
 Today, that gap is only twice as much.
-That is close enough to allow the companies other advantages to be worthwhile.
-Since they are U.S.-based, they can deliver services more efficiently.
+That is close enough to allow companies other advantages to be worthwhile.
+Since they are U.S. based, they can deliver services more efficiently.
 They can also provide a more personal touch, flying in to see the client when necessary.